Jaelen Strong: Jacksonville Jaguars

 On September 19, 2017, Strong was claimed off waivers by the Jacksonville Jaguars.
-He was released by the Jaguars on November 18, 2017 and was re-signed to the practice squad.
-He was promoted to the active roster on December 23, 2017.
+He was released by the Jaguars on November 18, and was re-signed to the practice squad.
+Strong was promoted to the active roster on December 23.
 In Week 16, Strong caught three passes for 38 yards and a touchdown.
-However, he suffered a torn ACL in the game and was placed on injured reserve on December 26, 2017.
-He was released on April 30, 2018.
+However, he suffered a torn ACL in the game and was placed on injured reserve on December 26.
+Strong was released by Jacksonville on April 30, 2018.

 Cleveland Browns

 After spending the 2018 season out of the NFL, Strong was signed by the Cleveland Browns on February 20, 2019.

-Strong was waived by the Browns on August 27, 2019.
+Strong was waived by the Browns on August 27.

 Personal life

 On February 28, 2016, Strong was arrested in Scottsdale, Arizona for marijuana possession.
 He was later released from jail.